-27. Little ones can work with therapists or join an open play at three Queens sensory gyms: Big Stride, Extreme Kids & Crew, or Sensory City.
+27. Little ones can work with therapists or join an open play at three Queens sensory gyms: Big Stride, Extreme Kids & Crew, or Theraplay.

 28. Grab your sled and head to the hills of Kissena Park on an official snow day, or one of these sledding hills.